TyreKing/Book_Authors/README.md

 # Book-_Authors
-Creates tables using Title, Edition, Publisher, and isbn.
+Creates tables using Title, Edition, Publisher, and isbn using SQL.